00:00

 TheCriticOfTheWord

-I'm just a fan of politics and astronomy.
+I'm just a fan of politics, astronomy.

 I hope you like my content.